 By far the safest choice for a meal at someone else’s house (that still allows you to eat) is to make your entire meal ahead of time at home and bring it with you.
 Be aware that this will inspire a scad of fun questions like, “are you on a diet”, “why did you bring your own food”, “are you picky”, and, “just a little won’t kill you”.
 Technically that last one is a statement, not a question, but it’s probably the most common one you will encounter!
 This tends to reflect the beliefs of much of the world that cross-contamination isn’t a real problem, which is precisely why making your own plate/box of food ahead of time and bringing it with you is so important.
 Outside of maybe two people I know who truly get all of the steps they need to take to keep me safe, I find it safest to go this route instead of trusting others to get it right.

 Side note: If you’re reading this and don’t have food allergies/intolerances yourself but will be hosting guests with them, please don’t take offense if they don’t eat the food you offer.
 Even if you assure them it is safe for them to eat.
-Most of us have been burned before by someone who meant well but didn’t realize that the cooking spray they used to grease the pan contained soy, or that using the same jar of peanut butter that they used for sandwiches to make GF cookies makes them unsafe for Celiacs.
+Most of us have been burned before by someone who meant well but didn’t realize that the cooking spray they used to grease the pan contained soy, or that using the same jar of peanut butter that they used for sandwiches and then to make GF cookies makes them unsafe for Celiacs.
 We know that you mean well, but we also know that you aren’t used to thinking of all of the minute and unusual ways that cross-contamination can happen.
 We aren’t trying to insult your kitchen, cooking, or hospitality by bringing our own food, we are just trying to keep ourselves safe.

 I know that when you stop and think about all the risks inherent in eating outside your own home it can seem really intimidating.
 That hermit idea can suddenly seem much more appealing.
-Don’t do it, though.
+Don’t do it.
 Being a fully engaged member of society is worth the time and effort it takes to figure out how to do it safely!
 Just stop and do a little planning before going to a party and when you get there to ensure that you can have fun while staying safe.

 What are your best tips for staying safe while attending summer grilling parties?